whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Is Shame So Common.md

 In unhealthy cultures, _authorities consistently kill or imprison our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.

 Authorities and their police try to maintain order, and what could be more disruptive of the social order than someone who leads their people to freedom?
 Killing or imprisoning spiritual leaders is a key way that police maintain order.
+A declassified US FBI memo from the 1960s explicitly stated their goal: to 'Prevent the RISE OF A "MESSIAH" who could unify, and electrify, the militant black nationalist movement.'
+The memo mentioned Martin Luther King Jr as a possible messiah.

 Countless people truly believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually kill or imprison the wisest and bravest leaders among us.